 How to check compatibility

 You can check compatibility in the following ways:

-The compatibility checker tells you if the vehicle is compatible with the Vehicle Data Device and also tells you if you need to install the device with the provided extension cable so the device does not become disconnected during normal operation.
+The compatibility checker tells you if the vehicle is compatible with the Vehicle Data Device.
+It also tells you if you need to install the device with the provided extension cable, so the device does not become disconnected during normal operation.

 Install the device using the Spotlight app

 When you install the device using the Spotlight app, the app checks the compatibility of the vehicle and checks that the Vehicle Data Device can connect to the ECM.

 For more information about installing a Vehicle Data Device using the Spotlight app, read the installation guide.

 The vehicle data that you access in Reveal depends on whether you are a Reveal customer or a Reveal Starter (formerly Reveal Now) customer, and whether the Vehicle Data Device operates in GPS mode or not.